 - Next, click on each issue box below to read more about each campaign or bill.

 - Lastly, send an email to your lawmakers urging them to take action!
 We pre-write the emails to save you time, but our templates are always 100% customizable if you’d like to share your own perspective.

 The COVID-19 pandemic isn't solely a health crisis, but an economic one as well.
-In order to keep people safely home, state and local lawmakers must instate increased protections for renters during this crisis.
+In order to keep people safely home, state and federal lawmakers must instate increased services and protections during this crisis.

 Both the House and Senate have released their 2020 Supplemental Budget proposals.
 Each include strong investments in anti-poverty programs, but lawmakers can go farther.